 This internship is intended to provide entry-level experience.
 We encourage all interested applicants to apply, regardless of prior experience.

-- Interest in learning about Colorado’s 18 bat species
+- Interest in learning about Colorado’s bat species, love of bats

 - Experience or interest engaging the public at community events

-- Willingness to help lead bat walks and colony counts with bat experts
+- Willingness to help lead bat walks and volunteer training sessions

 - Good writing, research, and organizational skills